Skip to content

 Three things to note:

-Lifecycle hooks on the daemon
+Lifecycle and classloader rules on the Daemon

-The daemon-side lifecycle FSM is the same as the controller’s:
+The daemon-side lifecycle FSM is the same as the Controller’s:

 stateDiagram-v2